creativecreatorormaybenot/clock/README.md

 ## Notes

-* I was inspired by the design of an old analog barometer and hygrometer kind of device initially and took many design ideas away from that.
+I was inspired by the design of an old analog barometer and hygrometer kind of device initially and took many design ideas away from that.
 Later on, many other inspirations came my way :)

-* You can follow my whole process of building the clock face in this repository, i.e.</a> every bit of it.
+You can follow my whole process of building the clock face in this repository, i.e.</a> every bit of it.
 Maybe it helps someone :)
+Additionally, I wrote a whole article about the technical implementation of my submission.</a> [Read it here](https://medium.com/@creativecreatorormaybenot).

 ### Web version